flutter-es/flutterconfweb/assets/markdown/privacy_policy.md

 ### **5\.
 Data Storage and Location**

-Some data may be processed or stored on servers located outside of your country.
+Some data may be processed or stored on servers located outside your country.
 Core event operations are managed on-site at **UDLA Park, Quito, Ecuador**, during the Flutter Conf Latam 2025 event.
 Data is encrypted and securely stored in cloud environments with restricted access.

 ### **6\.
 Data Retention**

 We retain user data only for as long as it is necessary to fulfill the purposes outlined in this Policy, or as required by law.
 You may request deletion of your personal data at any time by contacting us.

 ### **7\.
 Your Rights**